kirbyj/vPhon/README.md

 ### Length

-Length is not represented excepting the phonemic length between the vowel pairs â/ơ and ă/a.
-The long variants, being unmarked, are not marked with a diacritic; the short vowels *â* and *ă* are transcribed as [ɤ̆] and [ă], respectively.
+Length is not explicitly represented excepting the phonemic length between the vowel pairs *â/ơ* and *ă/a*.
+The long variants are not marked with a diacritic; the short vowels *â* and *ă* are transcribed as [ɤ̆] and [ă], respectively.
 Orthographic *ô*, *ôô* are both transcribed as /o/; similarly, *o, oo* are both transcribed as /ɔ/.

 ### Vowels